Afonso Figueiredo: Return to Portugal

 Figueiredo returned to his homeland on 15 June 2018, signing with Rio Ave F.C. for two years.
 One year later, he agreed to a three-year deal at C.D.
 Aves also of the top tier.
+In one of his first games on 31 August 2019, he was sent off in a 3–2 home loss to F.C.
+Famalicão.

-On 20 October 2020, Figueiredo signed a short-term contract with Moreirense F.C. on a free transfer, after serious injuries to defensive players Pedro Amador and Abdu Conté.
+On 29 July 2020, captain Figueiredo terminated his contract two years early after Aves' relegation.
+He joined Moreirense F.C. on a free transfer three months later, after serious injuries to defensive players Pedro Amador and Abdu Conté.

+Figueiredo found a new club on 22 September 2021, signing for second-tier C.F.
+Estrela da Amadora after Gonçalo Maria's exit.
+For the 2022–23 campaign, he moved to F.C.
+Penafiel in the same league on a one-year contract.

+Figueiredo retired from football in March 2024, aged 31.

 International career

-Figueiredo played once for the Portugal Olympic team, featuring 30 minutes in a 4–0 friendly win with Mexico in the Azores on 28 March 2016.
+Figueiredo played once for the Portugal Olympic team, 30 minutes in a 4–0 friendly win against Mexico in the Azores on 28 March 2016.
 He was not, however, selected for Rui Jorge's squad for the Olympic tournament held that year.